Kurt Gerstein: Reporting

 Several days later, he had a chance encounter on the Warsaw-to-Berlin train with the Swedish diplomat Göran von Otter, who was stationed in Berlin.
 In a conversation that lasted several hours, he told the diplomat what he had seen and urged him to spread the information internationally.
 Von Otter talked with high-ranking officials at the Swedish Foreign Ministry, but Gerstein's revelations were never passed on to the Allies or to any other government.
 In the meantime, Gerstein tried to make contact with representatives of the Vatican, the press attaché at the Swiss legation in Berlin and a number of people linked to the Confessing Church.

 One of his contacts was the Dutch citizen J.H.
 Ubbink, whom he asked to pass on his testimony to the Dutch resistance.
 A little later, an unnamed member of the Dutch government-in-exile, in London, noted in his diary a testimony that is very similar to Gerstein's report.
 Gerstein's statements to diplomats and religious officials over from 1942 to 1945 had little effect.

 After his surrender in April 1945, Gerstein was ordered to report about his experiences with gassing and the extermination camps in French, followed by two German versions in May 1945.

 The historian Christopher Browning noted, "Many aspects of Gerstein's testimony are unquestionably problematic....
 [In making] statements, such as the height of the piles of shoes and clothing at Belzec and Treblinka, Gerstein himself is clearly the source of exaggeration.
 Gerstein also added grossly exaggerated claims about matters to which he was not an eyewitness, such as that a total of 25 million Jews and others were gassed.
-But in the essential issue, namely that he was in Belzec and witnessed the gassing of a transport of Jews from Lwow, his testimony is fully corroborated....
+But in the essential issue, namely that he was in Belzec and witnessed the gassing of a transport of Jews from Lviv, his testimony is fully corroborated....
 It is also corroborated by other categories of witnesses from Belzec".

 The distinguished French historian Pierre Vidal-Naquet, in Assassins of Memory, discusses such criticism.